actuator-finance/Actuator-Docs/docs/faq.md

 ### How would one know if a given maturity token is overpriced or underpriced
 ### what's the expected price of a given maturity token relative to HEX?
 ### how is this different from Maxi
-- maxi tokens represent ownership over an indeterminate amount of Hex at a future date.
+- maxi tokens represent ownership over an indeterminate amount of HEX at a future date.
 HEX maturity tokens represents ownership over a determinate amount of HEX at a future date. i.e. 100 HEX-2135 is backed by exactly 100 HEX unlockable on day 2135.
 - maxi tokens are priced inaccurately due to artificial supply contraints.
 While volatility is a benefit for many, if you're looking to liquidate your maxi tokens at a certain date in the future, this number not desirable.
 Whereas Actuator allows for fluid creation of HEX maturity tokens ensuring the price is in line with HEX with a discount due to the time value of money.
 - Existing HSI owners cannot mint maxi tokens against their HSI.